 Evidence of compliance with emissions standards

-For both used and parallel-imported new vehicles you can present an original Japanese export or completion inspection certificate showing one of the applicable emissions code character sets (in the table below) at the beginning of the industry model code.
-See examples of the certificates below (the industry model code including the emission codes are circled in red).
+For both used and parallel-imported new vehicles you can present an original Japanese export or completion inspection certificate showing one of the applicable emissions code character sets at the beginning of the industry model code.
+See examples of the certificates below.

 Examples of Japanese certificates